Ab initio study in the island of inversion within the two-major-shell valence space: Results and discussions

 In Fig.~\ref{Mg32 level in different model spaces}, we compare the low-lying spectra and the reduced $E2$ transition probabilities $B(E2;0_1^+\rightarrow2^+_1)$ of $^{32}$Mg calculated in the three model spaces with the experimental data.
-The calculated g.s. energies are shown in the bottom, compared with the experimental data~\cite{Wang_2021}.
+Note that the $E2$ transition operators are transformed consistently with the effective Hamiltonians by using the Magnus formulation of the IMSRG framework~\cite{PhysRevC.96.034324,annurev:/content/journals/10.1146/annurev-nucl-101917-021120}, and it is therefore unnecessary to introduce effective charges.
+The calculated g.s. energies are shown at the bottom, compared with the experimental data~\cite{Wang_2021}.
 Within the full \textit{sdfp} valence spaces, the g.s. energy decreases by a few MeV.
-We would expect a slightly more lowered g.s. energy if we can exactly diagonalize the \textit{sdfp}-shell VS-IMSRG Hamiltonian.
-Note that the $E2$ transition operators are evolved by the VS-IMSRG transformation consistent with the effective Hamiltonians.
-We thus avoid ambiguity due to the effective charges.
-Since we derive the \textit{sd}-shell effective Hamiltonian from the same 1.8/2.0 (EM) chiral interaction by means of the same IMSRG evolution of Ref.~\cite{PhysRevC.102.034320}, we can benchmark our PGCM calculations with the exact diagonalizations in the \textit{sd} space.
-The excitation energy of $2^+_1$ state and the $B(E2;0_1^+\rightarrow2^+_1)$ value given by our PGCM calculations are in great agreement with the ones obtained from shell-model calculations~\cite{PhysRevC.102.034320}, which justifies that the PGCM can provide a good approximation to the exact diagonlizations.
+We would expect a further lowering by a small amount from an exact diagonalization of the VS-IMSRG Hamiltonian.
+It should be mentioned that the exact diagonalizations of effective Hamiltonians within smaller valence spaces for the island of inversion are presented in Ref.~\cite{PhysRevC.102.034320}.
+Since we derive the \textit{sd}-shell effective Hamiltonian from the same 1.8/2.0 (EM) chiral interaction by means of the same IMSRG evolution, we can benchmark our PGCM calculations against the \textit{sd}-space results from Ref.~\cite{PhysRevC.102.034320}.
+For comparison, the exact diagonalization of \textit{sd}-shell effective Hamiltonian gives a g.s. energy of about $-245.7$ MeV for $^{32}$Mg (see Fig. 6 of Ref.~\cite{PhysRevC.102.034320}), which is slightly lower than our PGCM result.
+The excitation energy of the $2^+_1$ state and the $B(E2;0_1^+\rightarrow2^+_1)$ value given by our PGCM calculations are in great agreement with the ones obtained from shell-model calculations~\cite{PhysRevC.102.034320}, which justifies that the PGCM can provide a good approximation to the exact diagonlizations.